ChrisWarwick/nuney.com/content/posts/energylog.md

 This uses the standard Lovelace Webpage (iFrame) card to display text from a file.
 A simple webpage uses JScript to create a table with text file lines displayed in each row of the table.
 The web page refreshed every 60 seconds to update the displayed content.

-This exanple creates and display a Home Assistant Notification log file with time-stamps, but any text file can be displayed with some minor modifications.
+This example creates and displays a Home Assistant Notification log file with time-stamps, but any text file can be displayed with some minor modifications.